© 2025. The Trustees of Indiana University

 The Monroe County Sheriff’s Office says officers responded to multiple incidents around Lake Monroe shortly after midnight Sunday.

-At the Hardin Ridge Campground, a woman became trapped after a tree fell onto her campsite.
+At the Hardin Ridge Campground, a camper became trapped after a tree fell onto her campsite.
 Deputies removed the tree and transported the victim to hospital.

 Deputies helped about 100 people back to shore.